eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-git-svn.md

 Importing a project can also be done from the dashboard menu.

 ## BitBucket Server oAuth
-You can setup oAuth to a dedicated BitBucket Server.
+You can setup oAuth to a dedicated BitBucket Server to give users access to the pull request panel in their workspace.
+Each user will still need to setup their own SSH key for authentication to the BitBucket Server which will be similar to [GitHub/GitLab SSH examples](#git-ssh-examples).

 ### 1. Generate Keys
 SSH to your BitBucket Server instance and generate RSA key-pairs